 Students who present applications with evidence of academic success, strong writing skills, commitment to the field of communication (through student activities or internships) and a compelling personal statement stand the best chances for admission.

 The Undergraduate Admissions Committee reviews each application carefully and bases its decisions on the following factors:

-Academics: While professional in nature, the School is still an academic program and needs to see evidence of academic success before admitting a student.
+While professional in nature, the school is still an academic program and needs to see evidence of academic success before admitting a student.
 Overall grades as well as work done in courses specifically relevant to journalism are considered.

-Writing Ability: The School expects to see evidence of strong basic writing skills such as spelling, grammar, and sentence structure.
+The school expects to see evidence of strong basic writing skills such as spelling, grammar and sentence structure.

-Personal Intent: Through a one-page personal statement, students may articulate their career goals, attitudes about the industry, and general desire to pursue a journalism education.
+Through a one-page personal statement, students may articulate their career goals, attitudes about the industry and general desire to pursue a journalism education.

 Plan to attend one of the workshops held each semester.